 Through writing, performance and direction my aim is to use a full spectrum of approaches in creating new work within an interdisciplinary process.
 My work is text based, in fusion with physical and ritualistic stage elements as well as visual-media, choreography, sound and stagecraft.
 Butoh Dance, Theatre of the Oppressed, applied theatre and social movements have shaped my aesthetic and philosophical approaches; as well as Laban, Grotowski, Biomechanics and Suzuki Training.
-I strive to create original pieces with arts-collaborators, material that is provocative, humorous, startling, political and challenging.
+I strive to create original pieces with arts-collaborators, material that is provocative, multi-dimensional, startling and challenging.

 I write and perform solo and ensemble theatre pieces, which explore the influence of myth and history on modern female sexuality and social power.
-(SHE WOLVES, PORNING THE PLANET- The De- Sensitization of a Nation, SEVENTEEN DAYS.)
+(DOES THAT FEEL GOOD TO YOU MY LARK?, PORNING THE PLANET- The De- Sensitization of a Nation, SEVENTEEN DAYS.)
 Part of my ongoing process is to perform/ participate at social- political conferences and events.
 Women’s Playwriting International Conference Stockholm, Sweden and Rome, Italy for World Theatre Day at the Performing Gender and Violence in Contemporary National and Transnational Contexts Conference: international panel event on violence against women and how it is reflected in my work.

-I am continually exploring how art can serve as a tool for social change, a methodology of building theatre that disrupts, opens hearts and minds to propel action.
+I am continually exploring how art can serve as a tool for social change, a methodology of building theatre that disrupts while opening hearts and minds to propel change.
 Work that includes programs with Latinx immigrant youth/adults, with a focus on forum plays and interactive audience participation.

-As I look to a future where my work is continuing to aid organizations, movements, and individuals towards creating a platform for the marginalized and abandoned.
+As I look to a future where my work is continuing to aid organizations, movements, and individuals towards creating a platform for marginalized – abandoned narratives and people.

 Latin is America statement HERE